 Why Do You Need a Co-Signer?

-Most college students don’t have much previous experience handling their own personal finances.
+Most college students don’t have much previous experience with money management.
 As such, banks and lenders don’t have proof that the they are reliable with their money, and can be entrusted with paying back a loan in the future.
 A student hasn’t had much time to establish good credit yet.

 This is where the co-signer comes in.
 By co-signing, someone with an established credit backs the borrower, so the lender is much more willing to approve the student loan.